-There has been much speculation about different groups who are at-risk, but under WHO guidance, the above are the only groups who have been listed as at increased risk of catching COVID-19.
+Initially, there was much speculation about the different groups who were 'at-risk', but under WHO guidance, the above are the only groups who are currently (May 2022) listed as at increased risk of suffering severely from COVID-19.

 Is COVID-19 life threatening?

 Most people who contract COVID-19 will only have mild symptoms, particularly at the start of an infection.
-Serious infections are life threatening.
+Serious infections can be life-threatening.

-It is possible for people who have contracted the virus and only have mild symptoms or are in the early stages to unknowingly pass it on to others.
-Scientists are continuing to examine how the virus is transmitted and whether people with no symptoms can pass the virus to others.
+It is possible for people who have contracted the virus to only have mild symptoms or no symptoms at all (asymptomatic) but they can still pass the virus to others.

 Around 80% of people who contract COVID-19 will not need to be hospitalised and will recover fully over a short period of time – typically around two weeks.

-More serious cases (around 1 in 5) will require the patient to be cared for in hospital as a result of respiratory problems (difficulty breathing).
+More serious cases will require the patient to be cared for in hospital as a result of respiratory problems (difficulty breathing).
 In the most serious cases, a ventilator will be required to take over respiratory function for the patient.
 Sadly, some patients do not recover.
 The death toll of COVID-19 patients in the UK is widely reported.

 Could my long-term health be affected?